-The UCD3138064A (ARM7TDMI-S) is a Von-Neumann architecture, where a single bus provides access to all of the memory modules.
+The UCD3138xA (ARM7TDMI-S) is a Von-Neumann architecture, where a single bus provides access to all of the memory modules.
 All of the memory module addresses are sequentially aligned along the same address range.
+This applies to program flash, data flash, ROM and all other peripherals.

-Within the UCD3138064A family architecture, there is a 1024x32-bit Boot ROM that contains the initial firmware startup routines for PMBUS communication and non-volatile (FLASH) memory download.
+Within the UCD3138xA family architecture, there is a 1024x32-bit Boot ROM that contains the initial firmware startup routines for PMBus communication and non-volatile (FLASH) memory download.
 This boot ROM is executed after power-up-reset checks if there is a valid FLASH program written.
 If a valid program is present, the ROM code branches to the main FLASH-program execution.
 If there is no valid program, the device waits for a program download through the PMBus.

-The UCD3138064A family also supports customization of the boot program by allowing an alternative boot routine to be executed from program FLASH.
+The UCD3138xA family also supports customization of the boot program by allowing an alternative boot routine to be executed from program FLASH.
 This feature enables assignment of a unique address to each device; therefore, enabling firmware reprogramming even when several devices are connected on the same communication bus.

 There are three separate flash memory areas present inside the device.
-There are 2-32 kB program flash blocks and 1-2 kB data flash area.
+There are 4-32 kB program flash blocks and 1-2 kB data flash area.
 The 32 kB program areas are organized as 8 k x 32 bit memory blocks and are intended to be for the firmware programs.
 The blocks are configured with page erase capability for erasing blocks as small as 1 kB per page, or with a mass erase for erasing the entire 32 kB array.
 The flash endurance is specified at 1000 erase/write cycles and the data retention is good for 100 years.
 The 2 kB data flash array is organized as a 512 x 32 bit memory (32 byte page size).
 The data flash is intended for firmware data value storage and data logging.
 Thus, the Data flash is specified as a high endurance memory of 20 k cycles with embedded error correction code (ECC).